ANU-TEAM/edufund-mobileapp/README.md

 Click [here](http://sosuapp.tech/) to test the latest production build without having to clone the project

-Check out the official flutter documentation when you get stuck:
+Check out the official flutter documentation or get in touch with me when you get stuck:
 [online documentation](https://flutter.dev/docs)